EzraSkwarka/CYOA_Helper/README.md

 - Book loading and parsing
 - Terminal interaction
-- Style-able text
+- Book-specific Custom Style packs
--
+- A Collapsible Notes Section
 - [TODO, finish this list]

 ## Planned features

-- Pop-out note tracker
-- Imbedded note tracker?
-- Load custom books after building the program
-- Custom Style packs
-  - Stored in the books meta-data pages
+- Tab-completion in the terminal interface
+- A way to save the current notes
+- A write-up on how to build custom books
 - A better experience for creating new books
   - There may be an external tool for this, it is just a JSON file after all